fbpx Skip to Content

 5 Ways To Prevent Garden Pests

-1. build up your garden soil – add compost, fertilize and mulch your garden beds to create a good environment to healthy vegetables
+1. build up your garden soil – add compost, fertilize, and mulch your garden beds to create a good environment for healthy vegetables

-2. rotate crops – this will help avoid re-infestation, as well as depletion of specific type of nutrients, as different crops require different nutrients
+2. rotate crops – this will help avoid re-infestation, as well as depletion of specific types of nutrients, as different crops require different nutrients

-3. pair vegetables with flowers and herbs – this can be helpful in keeping pests away, or in some cases, be “sacrificed” for the sake of your vegetable (pests will feed on the flower rather then you vegetable)
+3. pair vegetables with flowers and herbs – this can help keep pests away, or in some cases, be “sacrificed” for the sake of your vegetable (pests will feed on the flower rather than your vegetable)

 4. remove infected plants – if you’ve tried your best to remove pests from your garden and still can’t control them, it’s best to remove (and burn) the infected plants